Before, During and After: Make the Most of Your Event Content

 Event content, and content in general, has two main purposes: distribution of information and marketing.
 Incorporating aspects of both will lead you to an effective event content strategy.

-These steps will need to be completed before your event:
+Complete these steps before your event:

-- Develop your content strategy.
+- Develop your content strategy

 - Choose your vendor(s).
 You’ll want to work with competent partners.